Tauraih/phpcrud/README.md

 ## What is PHPCRUD?

-PHPCRUD is a CodeIgniter AUTO CRUD Generator, fast, flexible and secure.
+PHPCRUD is a CodeIgniter AUTO CRUD Generator which is fast, flexible and secure.